-Follow the same safety measures in large cities as you would at home—keeping a close eye on your belongings and paying attention to your surroundings at heavily touristed areas—you’re unlikely to experience any criminal activity in France.
+Follow the same safety measures in large cities as you would at home—by keeping a close eye on your belongings and paying attention to your surroundings in heavily touristed areas—you’re unlikely to experience any criminal activity in France.

 All forms of public transport, including trains, have police and/or public servants known as “contrôleurs” who monitor for criminal activity.
 If you feel unsafe at any time, or suspect criminal activity, you can flag an attendant or security professional.